napari/island-dispatch/source/blog/triangulation_summary.md

 ### `bermuda`:

 After getting promising result we have decided to create a new package for compiled backend for napari.
+Initial test shows that Rust version is slightly faster, and more memory safety.

 * [#1](https://github.com/napari/bermuda/pull/1) – Implementation of edge triangulation in Rust in our new package for compiled backend

+## Retrospection

+When we start talking with SpatialData community about sponsoring work on speedup of Shapes layer the initial idea was to have single PR.
+But after fast review of work range we have decided that it will be much better to work on sequence of PRs.
+One of the benefits of this approach wast that users will get some speedup since napari in version 0.5.2.

+Also total amount of changes was so big that it was hard to review.

+Current work contain improvements in three areas:

+1. Speedup Checking layer state (move task to separate thread and speedup the code),
+2. Speedup highlight of shape under mouse,
+3. Speedup triangulation of edges and shapes,

+Two first made usage of napari with loaded shapes layer much more pleasant.
+The last one significantly speedup load of shapes layer.

+When support from SpatialData allow to spend multiple days to understand the source of performance issues and fix them.
+However sometimes PRs stuck in review process.
+One of the reasons is that only one core-dev is funded to work on this task.

+In this situation it not was a big problem, as there were multiple subtasks.
+Also, there was assumption, that if some problem was not spotted in review, the author will fix it fast in next PR.

+Such assumptions may be not correct if external contributor will work on the task.
+In such situation project may require more time to review the PRs.

+## Results